 - setup difficulty

-- confidence in completing a task
+- confidence completing a specific task

-- satisfaction after using a feature
+- satisfaction after using a specific feature

 Alternative 4: Win-loss and churn feedback

-- what nearly stopped you from buying?
+- "What nearly stopped you from buying?"

-- what made you choose another tool?
+- "What made you choose another tool?"

-- what would make you renew with confidence?
+- "What would make you renew with confidence?"

-- what is still missing from your workflow?
+- "What's still missing from your workflow?"

-Alternative 5: Feedback tied to prioritization
+Alternative 5: Feedback tied directly to prioritization

 That means the feedback program should:

-- capture real user language
+- capture the user's actual language

 - merge repeated requests

-- measure urgency
+- measure urgency and impact

-- connect insights to the backlog
+- connect insights directly into the backlog

-If the output does not help prioritization, the program may be informative but it is not operational.
+If the output doesn't help prioritization, the program might be informative, but it isn't operational.
+The feature request prioritization guide covers that next step.

 When NPS still makes sense